saikongara/AccessKeeper/aws-data-engineering-platform/README.md

 ## Outputs

 The module provides outputs that can be referenced in other modules or for external use.
 Check the `outputs.tf` files in each module for available outputs.

-## Repository Owner

-This repository is maintained by [Sai Kongara](https://github.com/saikongara).
-For any queries or issues, please contact via [LinkedIn](https://www.linkedin.com/in/nagakongara).

 ## Contribution